ge-high-assurance/RACK/README.md

 ## The RACK Deployment Model

 To make RACK easy for all ARCOS performers to use, we deploy RACK as a software appliance that any user can download, install, and run in a local environment.
-This deployment model, which we call RACK-in-a-Box, makes it easy for both TA1 and TA3 performers to test software against the RACK APIs at will, without worrying about interfering accidentally with other users.
-In addition, our model allows for users to concurrently collaborate at will across TAs.
-For example, a TA1 user can send a set of sample data to a TA3 user, so that the TA3 user can ingest that data in a private RACK instance and develop query techniques independently.
-RACK's deployment approach achieves this flexibility while retaining ease of deployment in a centralized cloud instance, such as we might use during an ARCOS system evaluation experiment.
+This deployment model, which we call RACK-in-a-Box, makes it easy for both data providers and data consumers to test software against the RACK APIs at will, without worrying about interfering accidentally with other users.
+In addition, our model allows for users to concurrently collaborate at will.
+For example, a data provider can send a set of sample data to a data consumer to ingest that data in a private RACK instance and develop queries independently.
+RACK's deployment approach achieves this flexibility while retaining ease of deployment in a centralized cloud instance, such as we might use when applying RACK on a product development workflow.

 ## Getting Started with RACK